-The stone age man jumped the median and sprinted across the rest of the highway, diving into the bushes on the other side.
+The ancient man jumped the median and sprinted across the rest of the highway, diving into the bushes on the other side.
 His heart pounding, he looked up just in time to see the car shoot past.

 He ran back out onto the side of the highway, looking back and forth down the road.

-Its sheer width staggered the stone age man.
+Its sheer width staggered the ancient man.
 It seemed to go on forever in both directions.
 He knew it had to lead somewhere.

-The stone age man walked the way we know as south.
-He knew it by the stars.
+The ancient man walked the way we know as south, a way he knew by the stars.

-His feet began to hurt from the asphalt, so he walked instead on the soft grass.
+His feet began to hurt from the asphalt, so he walked instead on the soft grass beside it.

 As he drew closer, he saw clearly the colors of a neon sign: green, white, orange, and red.

 He pressed his hands against the window in wonder.
-He tapped on the glass to be sure it was solid.
+Confused, he tapped on the glass, to be sure it was solid.

-The stone age man heaved the door open and stumbled into a 7-11.
+The ancient man heaved the door open and stumbled into a 7-11.

 “Hey what the hell man?”
-Said the cashier.
+Shouted the cashier.
+“You’re fucking naked!”

-The stone age man turned around, looked at the cashier, and spoke, asking questions in his own ancient language, which the cashier had no hope of understanding.
+The ancient man turned around, looked at the cashier, and spoke, asking questions in his own language.
+The ancient man’s language was over 3,000 years old, and the cashier had no hope of understanding.

 “No shirt, no shoes, no service!”
-Declared the cashier.
+The cashier angrily declared.
 “Get out!”

-The stone age man didn’t understand the cashiers words, but he heard the hostility in his tone.
-He tried again to communicate, holding out an open palm and speaking in his 3,000 year-old tongue.
+The ancient man didn’t understand the cashiers words, but he heard the hostility in his tone.
+He tried again to communicate, holding out an open palm and speaking again in his ancient language.

-The stone age man saw the food which filled the aisles and shelves, and began to investigate.
+The ancient man saw the food which filled the aisles and shelves, and began to investigate.
 He grabbed a bag of chips from the shelf and sliced it open with his stone knife, sniffing and tasting a lone potato chip before crunching them by the handful.

 “Hey, you can’t just take that!”
-The cashier shouted, pointing angrily at the stone age man.
+The cashier shouted, pointing angrily at the ancient man.

-The stone age man shouted back an insult in his language.
+The ancient man shouted back an insult in his ancient language.
 He was getting tired of the cashier’s hostility.
 He had all this food, and he didn’t want to share any of it!